 1. Be Fully Informed

 As a juror, you have the right to vote your conscience, even if it means setting aside the law to conscientiously acquit someone who has technically broken the law.

 Judges and prosecutors may try to conceal this right from you.
-They may even openly deny that it exists.
-Appeals courts have ruled that although such denials are false, they also constitute "harmless error" for which the higher court provides no relief to the defendant.
+They may even openly deny that jurors have the ability to do this or falsely suggest that they may be punished for conscientiously acquitting a defendant who has technically broken a law.
+Appeals courts have ruled that although such instructions are false, they constitute a type of error for which the higher court provides no relief to the defendant.
 This means that there is no penalty for the government when it falsely instructs jurors on the subject, so it is something we expect to continue for the foreseeable future.